fmidev/sunbias/README.md

 $$ \frac{1.0}{1.0 + e^{n0-N}} $$

 Without the attenuation, a bias estimate might get too high value.
-The functions's midpoint value $n0 = 5$ seems to attenuate estimate well enough, at least when solar activity is near its maximum.
+The functions's midpoint value $n0 = 5$ seems to attenuate estimate well enough in azimuth direction, at least when solar activity is near its maximum.
 Days when there are a high number of regions present, they are most likely distributed to the both side of zero degrees.
 Even though there are days when they aren't and those are the days when center point of radiation deviates from the center significantly.

 Extent weighted mean of heliographic latitudes or longitudes can be calculated with the following equation which is the estimate